-The summary completion tasks in IELTS reading are a short summary of the text, it could be about 4 or 6 sentences or it could be a whole paragraph.
-You need to either choose the correct word from a list, or there may not be a choice of words so you have to decide what words match.
+In IELTS reading, the summary completion tasks are gap fill exercises and these are a summary of the text.
+It could be about 4 to 6 sentences or it could be a whole paragraph.
+In this case, you need to either choose the correct word from a list, or there may not be a choice of words so you have to decide what words match.

 There are 2 types of summary completion tasks in IELTS.
-In most cases the answers are in order in the passage.
-Understanding paraphrasing and correct use of synonyms are key skills that needs to be developed, not just in summary completion tasks but for IELTS overall.
+In most cases, the answers are in order in the passage.
+Understanding paraphrasing and how to spot synonyms are key skills that need to be developed here, not just in summary completion tasks but for IELTS reading overall.

-What skills are being assessed here?
+What skills are being assessed?

 This part of the reading is testing your ability to identify main ideas.
 The smaller summary completion tasks, which could just be 5 or 6 lines of text, are testing your ability to identify supporting details.
 You do not need to understand the whole text.

-- Understanding synonyms and paraphrasing is a key skill for all IELTS readings especially the summary completion tasks
+- Understanding synonyms and paraphrasing is a key skill for all IELTS readings, especially the summary completion tasks.

 - Make sure you read the instructions carefully.

-Examples of the two types of summary completion tasks
+Examples of the two types of summary completion tasks.

 The first type of summary task contains a box of words to choose from, you will need to choose the correct words for the gaps.
 There will always be more words than you need.